aaronojeda/S2PEditor/README.md

 <img src="S2PEditor/assets/images/screenshot3.png" width="540">

 ## Credits
-##Sprites
+S2PEditor and s2Dp have been designed and programmed by Aarón Ojeda.
+S2PEditor is a GUI for s2Dp framework, which is a modified and extended version of the framework proposed by Shaun Mitchell in his book SDL Game Development (2013).
+All art assets used in the project are copyrigth free.
+They are listed below along with the authors.
+### Sprites

-*Monkey Lad in Magical Planet, by Carl Olsson (a.k.a: surt).
+* Monkey Lad in Magical Planet, by Carl Olsson (a.k.a: surt).

-*Monsterboy in Wonder World, by Carl Olsson.
+* Monsterboy in Wonder World, by Carl Olsson.

-*420 pixel art icons for RPG, by Henrique Lazarini (a.k.a: Ails)
+* 420 pixel art icons for RPG, by Henrique Lazarini (a.k.a: Ails).

-*arachnestuff, by Arachne.
+* arachnestuff, by Arachne.

-*Items and elements, by Jason GrafxKid.
+* Items and elements, by Jason GrafxKid.

-*Interaction Assets, by Madebyoliver de FlatIcon.
+* Interaction Assets, by Madebyoliver de FlatIcon.

-*Essential Colection, by Madebyoliver de FlatIcon.
+* Essential Colection, by Madebyoliver de FlatIcon.

-*Interaction Assets, by Madebyoliver de FlatIcon.
+* Interaction Assets, by Madebyoliver de FlatIcon.

-*Technology Elements, by Madebyoliver de FlatIcon.
+* Technology Elements, by Madebyoliver de FlatIcon.

-###Sounds
+### Sounds
-*The Essential Retro Video Game Sound Effects Collection, by Juhani Junkala.
+* The Essential Retro Video Game Sound Effects Collection, by Juhani Junkala.
-*Random silly chip song, by Bart Kelsey.
+* Random silly chip song, by Bart Kelsey.
-*House in a Forest Loop, by HorrorPen
+* House in a Forest Loop, by HorrorPen.
-*A Journey Awaits, by Pierre Bondoerffer (@pbondoer)
+* A Journey Awaits, by Pierre Bondoerffer (@pbondoer).
-###TrueType fonts
+### TrueType fonts
-*Boxy-Bold, by Clint Bellanger.
+* Boxy-Bold, by Clint Bellanger.
 Website: http://clintbellanger.net.
-*Karma Suture, by Typodermic Fotns.
+* Karma Suture, by Typodermic Fotns.
 ## License